puglisac/coursera-c-sharp-ex11/README.md

-# Exercise 10: Unity Basics
+# Exercise 11: Growing Teddies

 This is an exercise for the coursera course [Introduction to C# Programming and Unity](https://www.coursera.org/learn/introduction-programming-unity)